Federal Trade Commission Act of 1914: Administrative adjudication

-Civil Actions Against Parties Subject to an Administrative Cease and Desist Order
+Civil actions against parties subject to administrative cease and desist order

-When a cease and desist order against a person’s act or practice of unfair and deceptive practices becomes final, the Commission may then seek relief for the violation in either a U.S. district court or “in any competent jurisdiction of a State.”
-If the court determines that the act or practice in question is “one in which a reasonable man would have known under the circumstances was dishonest or fraudulent,” the court may grant relief that the “court finds necessary to redress injury to consumers or other persons, partnerships, and corporations” resulting from the violation or unfair or deceptive act or practice.
+When a cease and desist order against a person's act or practice of unfair and deceptive practices becomes final, the Commission may then seek relief for the violation in either a U.S. district court or "in any competent jurisdiction of a State."
+If the court determines that the act or practice in question is "one in which a reasonable man would have known under the circumstances was dishonest or fraudulent," the court may grant relief that the "court finds necessary to redress injury to consumers or other persons, partnerships, and corporations" resulting from the violation or unfair or deceptive act or practice.
 The statute provides a non-exhaustive list of relief available, including rescission or reformation of contracts, refunds or returns of property, damages, or public notice of the violation.

-In addition, if an actor subject to a cease and desist order violates the Commission’s final and in-effect order to cease and desist an unfair or deceptive act or practice, the enjoined actor is automatically liable for a civil penalty up to $10,000 per violation, the amount of which is to be determined by a district court.
-In such circumstances, the FTC Act gives U.S. district courts the power to grant mandatory injunctions and “such other and further equitable relief as they deem appropriate” in order to enforce the Commission’s final order.
+In addition, if an actor subject to a cease and desist order violates the Commission's final and in-effect order to cease and desist engaging in an unfair or deceptive act or practice, the enjoined actor is automatically liable for a civil penalty up to $10,000 per violation, the amount of which is to be determined by a district court.
+In such circumstances, the FTC Act gives U.S. district courts the power to grant mandatory injunctions and "such other and further equitable relief as they deem appropriate" in order to enforce the Commission's final order.